rafael-santiago/kryptos/doc/MANUAL.md

 Of course, you should indicate where the ``kryptos`` headers are.
 In ``GCC``, ``Clang`` it can be done using the option ``-I<path>``.

+By default kryptos multiprecision stuff uses a dedicated heap of 2MB.
+The way of providing it is by using [Mnemosine](https://github.com/rafael-santiago/mnemosine). ``Mnemosine`` is thread-safe by default (under unixes), so by default kryptos also will require the following two additional linking flags: ``-lmnemosine``, ``-lpthread``.

 ### Linking kernel mode stuff

 For kernel mode, until now, kryptos can be used in ``FreeBSD``, ``NetBSD`` and ``Linux``.
 The main idea was create a tiny